 Nazaré from autumn to spring:

-If you happen to be around in the season from autumn to spring, there is a good chance to see some of the biggest waves in the world breaking just in front of the ‘Farrol de Nazaré’ lighthouse.
-It is located just below ‘Sitio’, above the main town.
-The winding road goes down towards the lighthouse, and already from far away you can see the giant waves approaching.
-The Hawaiian surfer Garrett McNamara received worldwide publicity in 2011 when he rode the biggest wave in the world at Praia do Norte.
+If you happen to be around in the season from autumn to spring, there is a good chance to see some of the biggest waves in the world breaking just in front of the ‘Farol de Nazaré’ lighthouse.
+The winding road goes down from ‘Sítio’ towards the lighthouse, and already from far away you can see the giant waves approaching.
+The Hawaiian surfer Garrett McNamara received worldwide publicity in 2011 when he rode what was back then the biggest wave in the world at Praia do Norte.
 He won the Billabong XXL Global BigWave Award and entered the Guinness Book of World Records.
 Since then big-wave surfers from all around the world have ventured to Nazaré during the winter season to take on the mystical beast of the ocean.
-Nowadays there are even international big-wave competitions held every winter in Praia do Norte.
+In 2017 Brazilian Rodrigo Koxa set a new world record with his nearly 25 meter high wave!

 Why are the waves in Nazaré so big?